cosmicrafts/Tournament-Poll/README.md

 ### Script 3 - Create Tournament Bracket (`create_tournament.sh`)

-This script creates a tournament bracket with participants and fetches the initial bracket.
+This script only registers players and creates a tournament bracket with participants and fetches the initial bracket.
+For a more complete tournament management use script 2.

 To run the script:
 ```bash